HomePlug: Security

 Since signals may travel outside the user's residence or business and be eavesdropped on, HomePlug includes the ability to set an encryption password.
 The HomePlug specification requires that all devices are set to a default out-of-box password – although a common one.
 Users should change this password.
 If the password is not changed, an attacker can use their own homeplug device to detect the users signals, and then use the default password to access and change settings such as the encryption key used.

 On many new powerline adapters that come as a boxed pair, a unique security key has already been established and the user does not need to change the password, except when using these with existing powerline adapters, or adding new adapters to an existing network.
 Some systems support an authenticate button, allowing adapters to be added to the network with just two button presses (one on each of the devices).

 To simplify the process of configuring passwords on a HomePlug network, each device has a built-in master password, chosen at random by the manufacturer and hard-wired into the device, which is used only for setting the encryption passwords.
 A printed label on the device lists its master password.

 The HomePlug AV standard uses 128-bit AES, while the older versions use the less secure DES protocols.
-This encryption has no effect on the data the user sends or receives, and therefore higher-level protocols and systems like TLS should still be used.